 The shows are available in two combinations: English, Italian and Spanish, or English, Italian and French – you don’t need to know all three languages of your chosen combination to get the show.

-Their next show, Goodbye Papa, on December, 21 tells a bizarre family story, whereby a father dies in Egypt, leaving “half of himself” to his son in Italy and the other “half” to his daughter in France (or Spain, depending on the version!), both of whom he had abandoned when they were six.
+The show is called Goodbye Papa.
+What is it about?
+Goodbye Papà tells a bizarre family story, whereby an English father dies in Egypt, leaving “half of himself” to his son in Italy and the other “half” to his daughter in France (or Spain, depending on the version!), both of whom he had abandoned when they were six.
 The two siblings have never met and are getting ready for the two separate funerals with the big question of who is going to get which half.